-For example, in a plantation in Casimiro de Abreu, RJ (Mata Atlantica), Ernst planted copoaso as a middle stratum (native to the Amazon region, but which grows very well in the Mata Atlântica) and cambuca (myrtaceae in the middle stratum).
-The copoaso begins to produce within 6 or 7 years, but the cambuca, with much slower growth, reaches the middle stratum and begins to produce only after 15 years.
-As both the trees are the same stratum and are close, tensions begin to arise between both, the space becoming small.
-Within 15 years the copoaso has already produced many harvests of fruit, but this time we are faced with a dilemma: keep the copoasos and cut the cambucas?
-Or give preference to the cambucas and cut the copoasos?
+For example, in a plantation in Casimiro de Abreu, RJ (Mata Atlantica), Ernst planted cupuacu as a middle stratum (native to the Amazon region, but which grows very well in the Mata Atlântica) and cambuca (myrtaceae in the middle stratum).
+The cupuacu begins to produce within 6 or 7 years, but the cambuca, with much slower growth, reaches the middle stratum and begins to produce only after 15 years.
+As both the trees are the same stratum and are growing close together, tensions begin to arise between both, the space becoming small.
+Within 15 years the cupuacu has already produced many harvests of fruit, but this time we are faced with a dilemma: keep the cupuacu and cut the cambucas?
+Or give preference to the cambucas and cut the cupuacu?
 Like Ernst, we have to choose between Nirvana, Paradise or the Land of the eternally happy!
 Do you remember the 4 dimensions within which the syntropic agriculture works?
 The fourth dimension is time and it is closely associated with high density planting.
 Thanks to high density planting and management of the agroforest with thinning and pruning, we drive the plants until adulthood to a spacing that reproduces the shade appropriate for each stratum.

 Principle 4 - selective weeding and pruning (always remove plants from the previous succession).